Baylor ends Gonzaga's perfect run, wins NCAA title

+However, he didn’t really need to take a glance to know that things were going exceedingly well against undefeated Gonzaga.

+“I knew at some point we were up big because we were scoring and they weren’t scoring,” Butler said.
+“It was electrifying.
+Everybody stepped up.
+We were clicking on all cylinders.”

-Jared Butler made four 3-pointers and recorded 22 points and seven assists as Baylor turned Gonzaga’s unbeaten season dream into a nightmare with a wire-to-wire, 86-70 victory in the national championship game on Monday night at Indianapolis.
+Butler made four 3-pointers and recorded 22 points and seven assists as Baylor turned Gonzaga’s perfect-season dream into a nightmare with a wire-to-wire, 86-70 victory at Indianapolis.

 MaCio Teague added 19 points as the Bears (28-2) won their first national title by prevailing in the battle of No. 1 seeds.
 Davion Mitchell contributed 15 points, six rebounds and five assists, and Adam Flagler scored 13 points for Baylor.